MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Related Work

-Therefore, different from the single prototype learning paradigm used in these works, we propose to use multiple prototypes to represent each class.
-Here, we briefly describe the core parts of the training and inference process of the single-prototype based approach and our proposed multi-prototype based approach, as shown in Figure \ref{prototype_based_Inference}.
-Taking the strategy of multi-prototype as an example (the right subfigure in Figure \ref{prototype_based_Inference}), when a new query class is added to the network, it first calculates the distances to the multiple prototypes of each class, and then makes a classification decision for which class it belongs to based on the shortest distance to a prototype of that class.
-During the contrastive learning-based model training process, the query should be optimized to be as close as possible to multiple prototypes belonging to the same class space, while also being kept far away from all other prototypes belonging to class spaces different from its own.
-The details of the multi-prototype calculation and multi-prototype based model training and inference will be illustrated in the following sections.
+Therefore, different from the single prototype learning paradigm used in these works, we propose to use multiple prototypes to represent each class and adopt multi-prototype-based contrastive learning to capture intra-class differences and inter-class similarities.
+Here, we briefly describe the core part of the model inference process in the single-prototype-based approach and our proposed multi-prototype-based approach, as shown in Figure \ref{prototype_based_Inference}.
+Taking the multi-prototype strategy, as illustrated in the right subfigure of Figure \ref{prototype_based_Inference}, as an example, the model inference stage involves two main processes: distance calculation and decision-making.
+When a query class is introduced to the network during inference, these two processes are executed to determine the most appropriate prototype for the query class.
+Firstly, the network calculates distances between the new query class and the multiple prototypes associated with each existing class in the class space.
+These prototypes represent the diverse representations learned from different clients during the FL process.
+Secondly, the classification decision for the new query class is made based on the shortest distance to any of the prototypes of that specific class.
+The network assigns the new query class to the class whose prototype exhibits the closest similarity in the embedding space.
+Note that the multi-prototype concept used in the model inference strategy is also used in our contrastive learning-based model training process.
+However, the training process differs from the multi-prototype-based model inference process.
+During the contrastive learning-based model training, the objective is to optimize the query to be as close as possible to multiple prototypes belonging to the same class space while simultaneously ensuring that it remains far away from all other prototypes belonging to class spaces different from its own.
+The contrastive learning technique aims to enhance the discriminative power of the model by encouraging similar representations for data points belonging to the same class and pushing apart those from different classes.
+This way, the model learns to create well-separated and informative embeddings for each class, which in turn is expected to benefit the subsequent inference process.
+The details of the multi-prototype calculation and multi-prototype-based model training and inference will be illustrated in the following sections.
 Table \ref{tab: notations} presents a summary of the notations used in this manuscript.